The Getting It Right First Time (GIRFT) programme has recruited leading clinicians to steer new workstreams focusing on paediatric and neonatal care.

-Dr Eleri Adams is the new clinical lead for GIRFT’s review into neonatal intensive care.
+Dr Eleri Adams is the new clinical lead for GIRFT’s review into neonatology.
 She has been a consultant neonatologist at the Oxford University Hospitals NHS Foundation Trust for 17 years, and was clinical director of the service for ten years.
 She has led Thames Valley Neonatal Network since it was set up in 2003.
 Dr Adams said:

-“I am delighted to be leading the neonatal critical care workstream for GIRFT.
+“I am delighted to be leading the neonatology workstream for GIRFT.
 It will be a fantastic opportunity to work with colleagues across the country to improve our understanding of variations in outcome and to work on solutions to improve the quality of care for babies and their families.”

 Dr Adams’ appointment was welcomed by the British Association of Perinatal Medicine (BAPM).
 Chief executive Kate Dinwiddy said:

-“BAPM is very pleased to endorse Dr Eleri Adams as the GIRFT clinical lead for the neonatal intensive care workstream.
+“BAPM is very pleased to endorse Dr Eleri Adams as the GIRFT clinical lead for the neonatology workstream.

 As an organisation which champions quality improvement and advocates for all babies and their family to receive the highest standard of perinatal care, we are excited to work with Eleri to implement the findings of the national review.”

 3. Paediatrics orthopaedic (trauma and elective) surgery

 Mr James Hunter will lead on the GIRFT paediatrics orthopaedic (trauma and elective) review.
 Mr Hunter is a paediatric trauma and orthopaedic surgeon at the Queen’s Medical Centre, Nottingham, where he has been a consultant since 1995.
 He said: